What you need to know to renew your certificate of competence (CoC) including how to apply and pay for your certificate, and where to find help.

 For more information on the new CPD guidelines, logbook and alternative evidence form, see Continuing professional development.

 The application fee for this certificate is NZ$80.00.
 This includes goods and services tax (GST).
-There are two ways to pay your application fee:
+Please pay by direct credit.

 To ensure payment reaches the BoE Secretariat, complete the fields in the direct credit form as outlined below: